Lynchez/deepvision/README.md

 Checkout `object_detection.py` in `examples` directory for the complete code.

-## Object detection and object tracking
+## Object detection and Object tracking
 `YOLOv4` is actually a heavy model to run on CPU.
 If you are working with real time webcam / video feed and doesn't have GPU, try using `tiny yolo` which is a smaller version of the original YOLO model.
 It's significantly fast but less accurate.

 ![](examples/images/track.gif)